Some people go to great lengths to eliminate their student loan debt.

 Such is the case of Ken Ilgunas.
 Ken was a double major in English and History who got into debt once as an undergrad and learned his lesson when it came time for graduate studies.

 Ken graduated from the University of Buffalo as an undergrad with $32,000 in debt, and he was making $8 an hour with his bachelor’s degree.
 So what did he do?
 He didn’t ask his parents for money…He moved to Alaska!

-He spent 2 years working under tough conditions and paid back every penny of that $32,000 in 24 months.
+He spent two years working under tough conditions and paid back every penny of that $32,000 in 24 months.

 I have a simpler idea.
 It’s two words: Community college.

-Start your education for 2 years at a community college.
-Then transfer those credits to a 4-year school where you plan to graduate.
+Start your education for two years at a community college.
+Then transfer those credits to a four-year school where you plan to graduate.
 That’s a surefire way to reduce the overall cost of an education.